 Our favourite time of year is spring and early summer, from March to June, when the islands are in bloom and are a pleasure to sail.
 The trade winds are perfect at this time of year, though Christmas and Thanksgiving are also popular times of year for sailboat rentals.
 We do not advise sailing in August and September as this is known as hurricane season and various areas are not safe during this time of year.

-and sail to Caribbean areas such as The Bahamas.
+The best way to reach the islands is usually by plane, or alternatively you can rent a sailboat in Miami or in the near Florida and sail to Caribbean areas such as The Bahamas.
 Many islands have international airports and you can fly directly or find connection flights.